dobriban/EigenEdge/README.md

 ## Contents

 * a detailed documentation with examples (`\Readme`)
-* methods to compute the limit empirical spectrum of sample covariance matrices: **Atomic**, fixed point and Newton. *Atomic* is described in:
+* methods to compute the limit empirical spectrum of sample covariance matrices: **Spectrode**, fixed point and Newton. *Spectrode* is described in:
-*Dobriban, E.* : Precise Computation of Limit Spectra of Sample Covariance Matrices
+*Dobriban, E.* : Efficient Computation of Limit Spectra of Sample Covariance Matrices
 * methods to compute arbitrary moments and quantiles of the limit spectrum
 * Matlab scripts to reproduce all computational results of the above paper (see `\Experiments\Atomic` folder)
-* experiments documenting the fractal behavior of Newton's method  (`\Experiments\Fractals`)

-This package is actively developed by the author.
-Feel free to get in touch if you have suggestions, questions, or would like to contribute.
+Suuggestions, questions and comments are welcome.